PlusOneData/NetworkInfection/CohortOptimization.md

 For simplicity, in this formulation we will call the set of nodes that represent people in the network as N. The set of cohorts will be referred to as C.
 There are two sets of decision variables for this formulation. <br>

-First, we will introduce Xptc, the binary variable which determines the creation of an edge between person p, teammate t, in cohort c. <br>
+First, we will introduce X<sub>ptc</sub, the binary variable which determines the creation of an edge between person p, teammate t, in cohort c. <br>
 	![image](https://user-images.githubusercontent.com/46353487/113512729-f9b21380-9533-11eb-9cf6-b977869cfb1d.png)

-Next, we introduce Ypc, the binary variable which determines the assignment of person p to cohort c. <br>
+Next, we introduce Y<sub>pc</sub, the binary variable which determines the assignment of person p to cohort c. <br>
 	![image](https://user-images.githubusercontent.com/46353487/113512760-13ebf180-9534-11eb-8d16-57399f948682.png)